This is a team project with Erwan LeCun, Arno Amabile, and Carlyle Davis in NYU CUSP.

 Findings: As we aggregated and merged the datasets, visualization of the final DOB dataset revealed that the building violation seemed correlated to location.
 We observed that there are clusters of DOB violations in the city, regarding both the number of total violations and the major violation type.
-Taking Manhattan for example, it shows that Lower Manhattan and Diamond District have the largest number of building violations, and this geographical finding also applies to all restaurants regarding regarding their total number of DOB violations.
-(Figure 1) Further, since we aggregated data by building violation type and business, we were able to understand the building violations in more depth through both number of violations and type of violations.
+Taking Manhattan as an example, it shows that Lower Manhattan and Diamond District have the largest number of building violations, and this geographical finding also applies to all restaurants regarding their total number of DOB violations.
+(Figure 1) Further, since we aggregated data by building violation type and business, we were able to understand the building violations in more depth through both numbers of violations and type of violations.
 For example, the majority of building violations in Greenwich Village is classified as ‘Landmark’, while the majority of DOB violations in East Village is ‘Boiler’.
-(Figure 2) We suspect that there are deep spatial factors for building violations, such as whether or not a building is in a historical district, the time period in which it was built / renovated, and general zoning and land use permits.
+(Figure 2) We suspect that there are deep spatial factors for building violations, such as whether or not a building is in a historical district, the time period in which it was built/renovated, and general zoning and land use permits.
 Such location-based knowledge on building violations is valuable and crucial in this ‘Violation Dashboard,’ as it allows the new business owner can be better informed about previous violations and their potential risks based on a specific address.
 This knowledge is also useful for city agencies, as it reveals some common violations by neighborhood.
 For instance, when DOB realizes that there is a hotspot in Greenwich Village on violations related to landmarks, certain violation-type measures can be executed at the neighborhood level.
-On a city scale, visualization on restaurant building violation frequency by zip code helps agencies such as DOB, DCP and NYCBA to identify this issue on zip code level.
+On a city scale, visualization on restaurant building violation frequency by zip code helps agencies such as DOB, DCP, and NYCBA to identify this issue on the zip code level.
 (Figure 3)

 (Table 1: Statistical summary on major building violation cases by violation types.)